Saswato/Stock-Price-Prediction-and-Trading-Strategy/README.md

-# Trading-strategies-using-Ridge-regression

-## Stock Price Prediction and Trading Strategy for Service Now Stock
+# Stock Price Prediction and Trading Strategy for Service Now Stock

 This code implements a stock price prediction and trading strategy using ridge regression and Bollinger Bands.
 It performs the following tasks: